 Having watched cricket since the mid-90s, ads have been an integral part of my viewing experience.
 I used to love Happy Dent ads and would gladly watch any number of times those were shown.
 These ads however were shown between the overs.
 There was another form of advertising that was present when watching the actual game.
 I’m talking about the ads which were quite literally painted on the grass.

 The grass was branded with Pepsi, Kamla Pasand and other such companies in the 90s and 2000s.
 Later Paytm and others were painted directly onto the grass, until a few years ago.
 Now there are no pre-painted ads on the grass, but instead, the ad logos are projected onto the grass by using it as a green screen.
-In the ongoing series between India and Australia, the ads of Dream11 and others are edited using software similar to those used in movies or shows.
+In the ongoing ODI World Cup 2023, the ads of Dream11 and others are edited using software similar to those used in movies or shows.

 What is a green screen?